Actors

 Marvel Salary

 Johansson earned $400,000 for her first Marvel appearance in Iron Man 2.
-For 2018’s Avengers: Infinity War, she was paid a $15 million upfront salary but also had a backend percentage.
+For 2018’s Avengers: Infinity War, she was paid a $15 million upfront salary, as well as a backend percentage.
 The film is the sixth highest-grossing of all time, at $2.05 billion, which helped Johansson earn an estimated $20 million on the backend, for a total of $35 million.

 Scarlett reportedly earned another $15 million salary for Avengers: Endgame; however, her backend percentage was undisclosed.
 She also earned $20 million upfront for her standalone film, Black Widow.
 These four films calculate Johansson’s minimum earnings from the Marvel franchise at $70.4 million.
 With potential backend percentages for Endgame and Black Widow, this number could easily cross $100 million.